gvdpol/PracticalDevOps/docs/DevOps/LabDescription.md

 Navigate to the [DevOps Learning Guide](https://www.visualstudio.com/devops/) and explore the contents.

 Take some time to explore practice like:
+- Backlog Management
+- Agile Planning
-> Continuous Integration
+- Continuous Integration
-> Continuous Delivery
+- Continuous Delivery
-> Infrastructure as Code
+- Infrastructure as Code
-> Application Monitoring (Telemetry)
+- Application Monitoring (Telemetry)
-> Agile Practices

 Articles discussing the [DevOps journey from Microsoft](https://www.visualstudio.com/learn/devopsmsft-overview/) will also present valuable insights.
 We will also present some slides during this lab to discuss the DevOps practices explored during this workshop.